How To Create a Cybersecurity Budget For Your Small Business

 Your response and recovery system should focus on halting the breach if it’s still ongoing, identifying where it started to help prevent other issues, and restoring the data compromised.

-Depending on your industry, you may also be required to take actions like informing your clients about the breach and its extent within a certain period, so research your segment’s standards before setting your cybersecurity budget in stone.
+According to your industry standards, you may also need to notify clients promptly when there has been a breach and its severity; so conduct research on its standards before setting your cybersecurity budget in stone.

 7. Protect Your Changing Business Model